tongwu-msft/azure-rest-api-specs/index.md

 }
 ```

 As with the request, most programming languages and frameworks make it easy to process the response message.
-They typically return this information to your application following the request, allowing you to process it in a typed or structured format.
-Mainly, you should be interested in confirming the HTTP status code in the response header and, if you're successful, parsing the response body according to the API specification (or the `Content-Type` and `Content-Length` response header fields).
+They typically return this information to your application following the request, allowing you to process it in a typed/structured format.
+Mainly, you will be interested in confirming the HTTP status code in the response header and, if you're successful, parsing the response body according to the API specification (or the `Content-Type` and `Content-Length` response header fields).

-That completes the process.
+The process is now complete.
 After you have registered your Azure AD application and you have a componentized technique for acquiring an access token and creating and processing HTTP requests, it's fairly easy to replicate your code to take advantage of new REST APIs.

 ## Related content

 For more information about application registration and the Azure AD programming model, including a comprehensive index of how-to and quick-start articles and sample code, see the [Azure AD developers guide][AAD-Dev-Guide].

 For information about testing HTTP requests/responses, see:
 * [Fiddler](http://www.telerik.com/fiddler).
-Fiddler is a free web debugging proxy that can intercept your REST requests, making it easy to diagnose the HTTP request and response messages.
+Fiddler is a free web debugging proxy that can intercept your REST requests, making it easy to diagnose the HTTP request/ response messages.
 * [JWT Decoder](http://jwt.calebb.net/) and [JWT.io](https://jwt.io/), which make it quick and easy to dump the claims in your bearer token so you can validate their contents.

 Use the LiveFyre comments section that follows this article to provide feedback and help us refine and shape our content.